-JCry is a high-risk ransomware designed to stealthily infiltrate computers and encrypt stored data.
-Research results show that developers tried to proliferate JCry by exploiting a certain web plug-in implemented in various Israeli websites.
-However, due to a faulty in source code, they failed.
-JCry is designed to encrypt data and append filenames with ".jcry" extension (e.g., "sample.jpg" is renamed to "sample.jpg.jcry" and so forth).
-Once data is encrypted, JCry opens a pop-up window and generates an html file ("JCRY_Note.html") and drops a copy in every existing folder.
+JCry is high-risk ransomware that stealthily infiltrates computers and encrypts stored data.
+Research shows that developers tried to proliferate JCry by exploiting a certain web plug-in implemented on various Israeli websites.
+Due to faulty source code, however, they failed.
+JCry encrypts data and appends filenames with the ".jcry" extension (e.g., "sample.jpg" is renamed to "sample.jpg.jcry").
+Once data is encrypted, JCry opens a pop-up window and generates an HTML file ("JCRY_Note.HTML"), placing a copy in each existing folder.

-As with most of ransomware-type infections, JCry's html file delivers a message informing victims about the encryption and making ransom demands.
-It is said that victims must send cyber criminals $500 worth of Bitcoins in order to receive a decryption key and successfully recover data.
+As with most ransomware-type infections, JCry's HTML file delivers a message informing victims of the encryption and making ransom demands.
+It is stated that victims must send the equivalent of $500 in Bitcoins to receive a decryption key and successfully recover data.
 No additional information regarding the encryption is provided.
 Therefore, it is currently unknown whether JCry uses symmetric or asymmetric cryptography.
-Nevertheless, it is sure that each victim gets a unique decryption key and restoring data without it is impossible.
-For this reason, cyber criminals hide all decryption keys in a remote server and blackmail victims.
-Now keep in mind that cyber criminals cannot be trusted and you should never attempt to contact these persons and certainly not send them any money.
-Research results show that ransomware developers often ignore victims once the ransoms are paid.
-In other words, victims pay and get nothing in return.
-Therefore, you should never believe them and all encouragements to contact these persons/pay ransoms should be ignored.
-Unfortunately, there are no tools capable of cracking JCry's encryption and restoring data for free.
-This means that the only possible solution is to restore everything from a backup, if there is one created.
+Nevertheless, it is certain that each victim will receive a unique decryption key, without which, restoring data is impossible.
+Cyber criminals hide all decryption keys on a remote server and blackmail victims for their release.
+Note that cyber criminals cannot be trusted.
+You should never attempt to contact these people, and certainly do not send them any money.
+Research shows that ransomware developers often ignore victims once ransoms are paid.
+Therefore, victims pay and receive nothing in return.
+Never believe any of their statements and ignore requests to contact these people or pay ransoms.
+Unfortunately, there are no tools capable of cracking JCry encryption and restoring data free of charge.
+Therefore, the only solution is to restore everything from a backup, if one has been created.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-Internet is full of ransomware-type viruses similar to JCry.
-Promok, Frendi, ARTEMY - these are only few examples from a long list.
-Notice that even though the developers are different, all of these viruses behave almost exactly the same: encrypt data and make ransom demands.
-In most cases infections like JCry have only two major differences: 1) price for the recovery, and; 2) type of cryptography used.
-Unfortunately, ransomware-type viruses usually employ algorithms like RSA, AES, and/or other that generate unique decryption.
-Hence, unless the virus is still in development and/or has certain bugs/flaws, restoring data manually (without developers interfering) is impossible.
-Ransomware presents a strong case for maintaining regular data backups.
-However, be sure to store them in unplugged storage devices or remote servers.
-Backups that are stored locally will probably be encrypted alongside with regular data.
+The internet is full of ransomware-type viruses similar to JCry including Promok, Frendi, and ARTEMY - these are just some examples from many.
+Note that, although the developers are different, all of these viruses have identical behavior - they encrypt data and make ransom demands.
+In most cases, infections such as JCry have just two major differences: 1) cost of recovery, and; 2) type of cryptography used.
+Unfortunately, ransomware-type viruses usually employ algorithms such as RSA, AES, and others that generate unique decryption.
+Therefore, unless the virus is still in development or has certain bugs/flaws, restoring data manually without involvement of developers (contacting these people is not recommended) is impossible.
+Ransomware presents a strong case for maintaining regular data backups, however, store them on unplugged storage devices or remote servers.
+Backups stored locally will probably be encrypted together with regular data.

 How did ransomware infect my computer?

 As mentioned above, JCry is promoted via compromised websites.
-Developers modified the DNS record of one of popular web access plug-ins from nagich.com website.
-It is also worth noting that cyber criminals mainly target Israeli websites.
+Developers modified the DNS record of a popular web access plug-in from the nagich.com website.
+These cyber criminals mainly target Israeli websites.
 Once a website that uses the compromised plug-in is visited, users are redirected to a page that performs certain actions.
-Firstly, the site checks whether the visitor is using Windows operating system or not.
-The idea behind the script is to feed Windows users with fake pop-up messages claiming that their Adobe Flash Player is out-of-date and encouraging them to update it.
-However, the script contains a small, yet fatal flaw.
+Firstly, the site checks whether the visitor is using the Windows Operating System.
+The idea behind the script is to feed Windows users with fake pop-up messages claiming that their Adobe Flash Player is out-of-date and encouraging them to update it, however, the script contains a small, yet fatal flaw.
 One of the "if" statements which decides what actions to perform contains an error.
-Therefore, even if visitor is actually using Windows OS, he/she is treated as a non-Windows user and, thus, the fake Adobe Flash Player pop-up never occurs.
-However, keep in mind that this error is easily fixable, therefore, chances that the problem will be resolved and cyber criminals will continue to use this method are high.
-Ransomware-type infections are also likely to be distributed using email spam campaigns, third party software download sources, cracks, and trojans.
-Spam campaigns are used to send malicious attachments (which are usually presented as important documents) to hundreds of thousands of recipients.
-The emails also contain deceptive messages encouraging to open attached links/files.
-Yet doing so results in various system infections.
-Freeware download websites, free file hosting sites, peer-to-peer (P2P) networks (such as torrents, eMule, etc.) are used to spread malware by presenting it as legitimate software.
-Users simply get tricked into downloading and installing malware manually, by themselves.
-The idea behind cracking tools is to bypass paid software activation without paying.
-Yet most of them are used to spread infections, which is why users often end up downloading and installing malware, rather than gaining access to paid features.
-Last, but not least, are trojans.
-These are malicious applications that stealthily infiltrate computers and continually inject additional malware.
+Therefore, even if the visitor is using Windows OS, he/she is treated as a non-Windows user and, thus, the fake Adobe Flash Player pop-up never occurs.
+Bear in mind, however, that this error is fixable.
+If the problem is resolved, cyber criminals are very likely to continue to use this method.
+Ransomware-type infections are often distributed using spam email campaigns, third party software download sources, cracks, and trojans.
+Spam campaigns are used to send malicious attachments (usually presented as important documents) to hundreds of thousands of recipients.
+The emails also contain deceptive messages encouraging users to open attached links/files, however, this results in various system infections.
+Freeware download websites, free file hosting sites, peer-to-peer (P2P) networks (such as torrents, eMule, etc.) are used to proliferate malware by presenting it as legitimate software.
+Users are tricked into manually downloading and installing malware.
+The idea behind cracking tools is to bypass paid software activation without paying, however, most are used to proliferate infections.
+In this way, many users often download and install malware, rather than gaining access to paid features.
+Finally, trojans are malicious applications that stealthily infiltrate computers and continually inject additional malware.

 How to protect yourself from ransomware infections?

-In order to prevent such computer infections users must be very cautious when downloading/installing/updating software, as well as browsing the Internet.
-Be sure to download apps only from official sources, via direct download links.
-Third party downloaders/installers often include rogue apps, which is why such tools should never be used.
-Same goes for software updates.
-It is important to keep installed applications and operating system up-to-date.
-However, this should be achieved only through implemented functions or tools provided by the official developer.
-Never use any software cracking tools because software piracy is considered a cyber crime and, if that wasn't enough, the risk of infections is extremely high.
-It is also advised to think twice before opening email attachments.
-If the sender looks suspicious/unrecognizable or if the received link/file is irrelevant then do not open anything.
-Lastly, always have a reputable anti-virus/anti-spyware suite installed and running.
-Such tools are very helpful, because they're more than likely to detect and remove malware before the system is harmed.
-If your computer is already infected with JCry, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.
+To prevent these computer infections, be very cautious when downloading, installing, and updating software, and browsing the internet.
+Be sure to download apps from official sources only, via direct download links.
+Third party downloaders/installers often include rogue apps, and thus these tools should never be used.
+The same applies to software updates.
+It is important to keep installed applications and operating systems up-to-date, however, this should be achieved only through implemented functions or tools provided by the official developer.
+Never use software cracking tools, since software piracy is considered a cyber crime and the risk of infection is extremely high.
+You are also advised to think twice before opening email attachments.
+If the sender seems suspicious/unrecognizable, or if the received link/file is irrelevant, do not open anything.
+Have a reputable anti-virus/anti-spyware suite installed and running.
+These tools can detect and remove malware before the system is harmed.
+If your computer is already infected with JCry, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this ransomware.

-Text presented in JCry ransomware's html file ("JCRY_Note.html"):
+Text presented in JCry ransomware HTML file ("JCRY_Note.html"):